fnaufel/ganim/README.md

 # ganim
-Animations using matplotlib to be used in videos about Analytic Geometry
+Animations using matplotlib to be used in videos about Analytic Geometry.

+Work in progress.